Frequently Asked Questions

 If your child usually receives extra time or special intervention in class then you must let us know as soon as possible.

-If you consider that your child might be disadvantaged under the terms of The Equality Act 2010, or has special educational needs which require the test centre to make particular provision for the tests, you must upload written confirmation of this from your child’s current school SENDCo or Headteacher to the portal when prompted to do so during the application process.
+If you consider that your child might be disadvantaged under the terms of The Equality Act 2010, or has special educational needs which require the test centre to make particular provision for the tests, you must upload written confirmation of this from your child’s current school SENDCo or Headteacher to the portal when prompted to do so during the application process (other documents will not be accepted).
 Please have this information ready at the time of application.
 If you do not have a scanning facility, please ask your child’s primary school to assist you.
 There is no facility for sending hard copy documents by post.
 We no longer provide a P.O.
 Box Address for paper copies to be sent in.
 It is very important that you do this so the paperwork is received by Friday 14th June, at the latest.
 Requests for special provision received after the deadline will not be offered support on the main test day and will be allocated to the reserve day.
 If you do not upload your child’s SEND evidence before the deadline for registration, you will not be able to do so and will need to contact the Consortium Administration Team on the “contact us” tab for further guidance.

 If you are unsure of your child’s eligibility for special provision, please speak with either your class teacher or the SENCo in your child’s primary school.